ueberdosis/blog/content/blog/10/post.md

 Note, it might be hard to enforce the license for publicly accessible source code.

+## Goodwill licenses
+If you don’t want to waste time enforcing a license, you could sell a goodwill license.
+It’s in between donations and regular licenses, where you kindly ask the users of your project to pay.
+But inside companies, it’s easier to argue for paying for a license than for a donation.

 ## Support
 Some developers or companies need support to use your software.
 You can offer them support contracts, e. g. to promise a short response time for bug reports or availability for calls.
 Some companies require this level of support, some will use it extensively, and some won’t ever use it.